albertoacerbi/oranzees/README.md

 # Oranzees model

-This repository contains the code and it documents the development of the the oranzees model.
+This repository contains the code and documents the development of the the oranzees model.

 The material is organised as follows:

-* [01-oranzees.Rmd](01-oranzees.Rmd) to [07-oranzees.Rmd](07-oranzees.Rmd): R Markdown files documenting the model implementation details, mainly for "internal" use.
+* [01-oranzees.Rmd](01-oranzees.Rmd) to [06-oranzees.Rmd](06-oranzees.Rmd): R Markdown files documenting the model implementation details, mainly for "internal" use

 * [model-description.Rmd](model-description.Rmd): a shorter description of the model (see also the output [model-description.pdf](model-description.pdf))